February 21, 2007: Apple comes to an agreement with Cisco over the iPhone trademark, which Cisco legally owns but Apple wants to use.

 The other story of the iPhone

-I’ve covered the history of Apple’s iPhone previously for “Today in Apple history,” but there was another iPhone which is less well-known.
+I’ve covered Apple’s iPhone previously for “Today in Apple history,” but there was another iPhone that is considerably less well-known.
 Apple first began giving its products the “i” prefix with the launch of the iMac G3 in 1998.
-The “i” in that case was designed to stand for “internet,” although it was left sufficiently vague that it could also be adopted by later non-connected products like the first-gen iPod.
+The “i” in that case stood for “internet.”
+However, Apple left things sufficiently vague that it could use the prefix for later non-connected products like the first-gen iPod.

 The same year Apple launched the iMac G3, another company named InfoGear launched a touchscreen home phone it called an “iPhone.”
 In the late 1990s, a trend emerged of “internet appliances” designed to allow users to check email or browse the web without using their home computers.
 It was a bit like today’s Internet of Things devices, but without the finesse.